WASasquatch/was-node-suite-comfyui/README.md

  - Image Style Filter: Style a image with Pilgram instragram-like filters
    - Depends on `pilgram` module
  - Image Threshold: Return the desired threshold range of a image
+ - Image Tile: Split a image up into a image batch of tiles.
+Can be used with Tensor Batch to Image to select a individual tile from the batch.
  - Image Transpose
  - Image fDOF Filter: Apply a fake depth of field effect to an image
  - Image to Latent Mask: Convert a image into a latent mask